Illicit drug use can affect individuals, families and the broader Australian community. The impacts of illicit drug use are numerous and include:

 The social impacts of illicit drug use are pervasive and include criminal activity, engagement with the criminal justice system and victimisation.
 For example:

-• Just under 2 in 5 participants of the 2023 IDRS (38%) and 2023 EDRS (35%) reported participating in criminal activities.
-The most common criminal activities were property crime and selling drugs for cash profit (Sutherland et al. 2023a, 2023b).
+• Around 2 in 5 participants in the 2025 IDRS (44%) and EDRS (37%) reported participating in criminal activities, stable relative to 2024.
+The most common criminal activities were property crime and selling drugs for cash profit (Sutherland et al. 2025a; Sutherland et al. 2025b).

 • In 2020–21, almost one-quarter of victims (23%) and 9% of offenders had consumed illicit drugs or non-therapeutic levels of pharmaceutical drugs before a homicide incident (Bricknell 2023).